openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 From a single RTL source, several flavors can be configured: 32- or 64-bit architecture (**CV32A6** / **CV64A6** sub-families), with or without FPU, with or without MMU...

+An instance of CVA6 with a defined list of parameter values is called a **configuration**.
+Configurations that target the industrial maturity known as **TRL5** (technical readiness level) are given a **part number** beginning with CV32A6 or CV64A6 (e.g. CV32A60AX).

 CVA6 targets both **ASIC** and **FPGA soft-core** implementations.

 The ability to have very similar 32- and 64-bit cores should allow to quite seamlessly switch between them in a SoC architecture: same core interface, a few compiler directives to change.

-The amin goal of the project is to bring **CVA6** configurations to an industrial maturity known as **TRL5** (technical readiness level):
+The main goal of the project is to bring **CVA6** configurations to **TRL5**:
 - Quality documentation
 - Add a few features desired by participating members
-- High-coverage verification for some given CVA6 configurations (= set of parameters)
+- High-coverage verification for some given CVA6 configurations
 - Optimizations for FPGA-based products
 - SW tools (GCC, GDB, LLVM<sup>1</sup>...)
 - FPGA prototype and development board